 B. S. in Information Systems with options in either business or information technology (Department of Accounting and Information Systems)

 Bachelor of Science Degree in Computer Science

-The B. S. degree in Computer Science is an ABET accrediated computer science program for those interested in a broad exposure to the field of computing and computer programming.
-This program is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org
+The B. S. degree in Computer Science is designed for students interested in a broad exposure to the field of computing and computer programming.
+The B. S. degree in Computer Science is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.

 The B. S. in Computer Science program requires a total of 120 units, including general education requirements, pre-major core, major core and a 15 unit sequence of elective courses referred to as the senior electives.
 A Computer Science major must complete a minimum of 18 residency units of upper division computer science courses of which 12 of these units must be from the senior electives sequence; this is in addition to all other institutional residency requirements.

 The Department also offers a 22 unit Computer Science Minor for students in other majors who wish to minor in computer science.